-Let's talk about headship and submission in Christian Marriage.
-Headship and submission in Christian marriage is Godly, biblical, and necessary for a healthy marriage.
-After all, that's our goal as Christians.
+Let’s talk about headship and submission in Christian Marriage.
+Headship and submission in Christian marriage are Godly, biblical, and necessary for a healthy marriage.
+After all, that’s our goal as Christians.

 The role of husbands

 Just as a head has a specific role to their bodies, headship is different in role and therefore in responsibilities from headship over a family.
 It’s clear that Christ leads by example, teaching and training his body (the church).
 Likewise, headship in a family is very similar to headship over the church – a husband leading by example through actions and words.
 The headship in a marriage is therefore not one that oppresses or dominates, but rather one that loves and cares for.
 It is not abusive, selfish, or un-loving headship that husbands are required to exercise.
 In fact, scripture gives an excellent model for headship in the example of Christ.